-Ultimate Checklist for Expats Leaving Hong Kong For Good
+Ultimate Guide for Expats Leaving Hong Kong For Good

 This sounds sad, but leaving Hong Kong has been part of many expats’ lives.
 Just as the joy and excitement of your arrival, there’s also that melancholic beat of bidding farewell.
-Hong Kong may be adopted home to many, but there’s also time to say goodbye to the things you loved to do in the city.
+Hong Kong may be adopted home to many, but there’s also time to say goodbye to both things you dislike and the things you loved about the city.

-Whether you’re an English teacher or agency professional deciding to return home and start a new career, an executive on a new assignment elsewhere or a student who just graduated and wish to pursue a career elsewhere, departing from Hong Kong is always a possibility.
+Whether you’re an English teacher or agency professional deciding to return home and start a new career elsewhere, an executive on a new assignment or a student who just graduated and wish to pursue a career in another place, departing from Hong Kong is always a possibility.
 This is especially relevant in a city like Hong Kong that’s been dubbed a melting pot and a transient place among many of its expatriates.

 But we’ll save you enough time to arrange farewell dinners with our expat’s guide to moving out of Hong Kong.